Zanzibarr/Notify/docs/python_use.md

 Each of the following methods will return the response recieved from the telegram API.
 There are a few options to edit messages that has been sent:
 ### Edit message text
-Please read the method's description to firther understand how this method works.
+Please read the method's description to further understand how this method works.
 ```python
 bot.edit_message_text(text="new_text", chat_id="chat_id", message_id="message_id", ...)
 ```
 ### Edit message caption
-Please read the method's description to firther understand how this method works.
+Please read the method's description to further understand how this method works.
 ```python
 bot.edit_message_caption(caption="new_caption", chat_id="chat_id", message_id="message_id", ...)
 ```
 ### Edit message media
-Please read the method's description to firther understand how this method works.
+Please read the method's description to further understand how this method works.
 ```python
 bot.edit_message_media(file_path="new_media_file_path", chat_id="chat_id", message_id="message_id", ...)
 ```